eclipse-pass/pass-grant-loader/JHU-README.md

 `java -DCOEUS_HOME="/home/luser/coeus" -jar jhu-grant-loader-<version>.jar -s "2018-03-29 14:30:00.0" -a pull /home/luser/coeus/pulls/thisPull.data`

+An option has been added - `-g ` - if a particular single grant, identified by its GRANT_NUMBER in COEUS, is desired.
+For example:

+`java -DCOEUS_HOME="/home/luser/coeus" -jar jhu-grant-loader-<version>.jar -s "2018-03-29 14:30:00.0" -g "12345678" -a pull /home/luser/coeus/pulls/thisPull.data`

 this data pull can be applied to the PASS repository by a subsequent invocation

 `java -DCOEUS_HOME="/home/luser/coeus" -jar jhu-grant-loader-<version>.jar -a load /home/luser/coeus/pulls/thisPull.data`